PS1425/5-AI-Projects-Compilation-Based-on-NLP-CV-and-Forecasting-/README.md

 # 5 AI Projects Compilation (Based on NLP CV and Forecasting)
 A curated collection of applied AI and Machine Learning projects.
-This portfolio showcases practical skills in NLP and Computer Vision, featuring a sentiment analyzer, chatbot, emotion detector, cryptocurrency forecaster, and an ANPR system.
+This portfolio showcases practical skills in Natural Language Processing (NLP) and Computer Vision, featuring a sentiment analyzer, chatbot, emotion detector, cryptocurrency forecaster, and an Automatic Number Plate Recognition (ANPR) system.
 Demonstrates end-to-end model development from dataset to deployment-ready solution.

 ## Overview

-This repository showcases five complete Machine Learning and Deep Learning projects covering Natural Language Processing (NLP), Time Series Forecasting, and Computer Vision domains.
+This repository showcases five complete Machine Learning and Deep Learning projects covering NLP, Time Series Forecasting, and Computer Vision domains.
 Each project demonstrates end-to-end implementation — including data ingestion, preprocessing, feature engineering, model training, evaluation, and performance optimization.

 All projects are implemented in Python (Google Colab) using popular libraries such as Scikit-learn, TensorFlow, Keras, NLTK, Pandas, and OpenCV.